yochaigal/cairn/wip/2e/dungeon-seeds.md

   - Don't assume
   - Don't tell the PCs how they feel

 ## Establish a Theme

 ### Initial Concept

-What comes to mind when you think of a dungeon?
-It might be at the center of an abandoned maze, a trapdoor in a ruined temple, or in a gaping crystal maw in a long-abandoned mine.
-Consider where the dungeon is located, and how does its entrance look?
-If you can't think of anything off-hand, you can always roll on the [Dungeon Types](#dungeon-types) table below.
+Consider what comes to mind when you think of a dungeon: it might be at the center of an abandoned maze, a trapdoor in a ruined temple, or in a gaping crystal maw in a long-abandoned mine.
+Consider where the dungeon is located, and how its entrance looks.
+Keep that image in your mind as we establish the theme.

-For this example, let's start with a simple dungeon concept: a former mine, sealed off to prevent further exploration.
-Perhaps the miners found something they could not contain, and blasted the entry shut?
-Maybe they even sacrificed some of their own, for "the greater good?"

-### Location History

-What was the location originally used for?
-Perhaps it used to be a mill, abandoned after the war took away all the able-bodied workers.
-Or maybe it was once a great fort, acting as a bulwark against the creatures of the night - till they won, of course.
+> If you have already arrived at a basic concept for your dungeon by way of the Dungeon Types table in [Setting Seeds](/wip/2e/setting-seeds), you may skip ahead to the next section.

-### Dungeon Types
+### Dungeon Concepts

 Roll 2d20 and combine the results.